bnbinder/Always-Look-On-The-Bright-Side-Of-Life-Player/README.md

 # Always-Look-On-The-Bright-Side-Of-Life-Player

-automatically searches for the song, clicks youtube link, skips ad (if possible) and puts video in fullscreen
+automatically searches for the song, clicks youtube link, skips ad (if possible), and puts video in fullscreen

 run commands seperately in project terminal
 <br>